ovh/docs/pages/cloud/vps/vps_legacy_control_panel/guide.en-gb.md

 ---
 title: "Managing a legacy VPS"
-excerpt: "Find out how to manage a VPS of an old range in the OVHcloud Control Panel"
+excerpt: "Find out how to manage a VPS of a discontinued range in the OVHcloud Control Panel"
 updated: 2023-06-27
 ---